ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 In simple terms three tasks (steps 3-5) need to be completed for each new trapping move:
 1. Unpack the "Battle Subscripts" NARC using (using the [DSPRE "Unpack NARC to Folder" function](/docs/universal/guides/unpacking_narcs/#dspre)).
     - HGSS: `/a/0/0/1`
-    - Platinum: `/battle/skill/sub_seq.narc`
+    - Platinum/Diamond/Pearl: `/battle/skill/sub_seq.narc`
 2. Open file `059` in a hex editor such as HxD.

 <details>
 <summary>3.
 Add a new check on the move that was used (compare function).</summary>
-- Each trapping move except Bind has five sets of four byts for the comparison.
+- Each trapping move except Bind has five sets of four bytes for the comparison.
     - Bind doesn't have one as it is the "fallback", this is why the Bind animation is used if this file is not updated.
 - A new set of twenty bytes must be added after the last check (Sand Tomb in vanilla), replacing the 13th and 14th bytes with the relevant move ID (Little Endian).
     - Here is Sand Tomb's compare function from HGSS: